The topology of Calabi-Yau threefolds with Picard number three: Abstract

 \section{Abstract}

 We ask about the simply connected compact smooth 6-manifolds which can support structures of Calabi--Yau threefolds.
 In particular, we study the interesting case of Calabi--Yau threefolds $X$ with the second betti number $b_2 (X) =3$.
-We have a cubic form $D \mapsto D^3$ on $H^2 (X, \Z)$ given by cup-product, a linear form $D \mapsto D\cdot c_2(X)$ given by the second Chern class, and the integral middle cohomology $H^3 (X, \Z)$, and if the homology is torsion free this information determines precisely the diffeomorphism class of the underlying 6-manifold by a result of Wall.
-For simplicity, we assume that the cubic form defines a smooth real elliptic curve whose Hessian is also smooth.
-Under a further relatively mild assumption that there are no non-movable surfaces $E$ on $X$ with $1\le E^3 \le 9$, we prove that the real elliptic curve must have two connected components rather than one, and that the \Kahler cone is contained is the open positive cone on the bounded component; we show moreover that the linear form $c_2$ is also positive on this open cone.
-Using Wall's result, for any given third betti number we therefore have an abundance of examples of smooth 6-manifolds which support no Calabi--Yau structures, both in the cases when the cubic defines a real elliptic curve with one or two connected components.
+We have a cubic form $D \mapsto D^3$ on $H^2 (X, {\bf Z})$ given by cup-product, a linear form $D \mapsto D\cdot c_2(X)$ given by the second Chern class, and the integral middle cohomology $H^3 (X, \Z)$, and if $X$ is simply connected with torsion free homology this information determines precisely the diffeomorphism class of the underlying 6-manifold by a result of Wall.
+For simplicity, we assume that the cubic form defines a smooth real elliptic curve whose Hessian is irreducible.
+Under a further relatively mild assumption that there are no non-movable surfaces $E$ on $X$ with $1\le E^3 \le 8$, we prove that the real elliptic curve must have two connected components rather than one, and that the \Kahler cone is contained in the open positive cone on the bounded component; we show moreover that the linear form $c_2$ is also non-negative on this cone.
+Using Wall's result, for any given third betti number we therefore have an abundance of examples of smooth compact oriented 6-manifolds which support no Calabi--Yau structures, both in the cases when the cubic defines a real elliptic curve with one or two connected components.
+Moreover, except possibly if $c_2$ vanishes at a real inflexion point of the elliptic curve, even when \CY structures do occur under the above conditions, there will be only a bounded family of them which are not birationally elliptic.